canonical/mlflow-operator/docs/how-to/migrate-v21-v215.rst

 Upgrade MLflow bundle
 ----------------------

-To upgrade the MLflow bundle components from 2.11 to 2.15, run the following commands:
+To upgrade the MLflow bundle charms from 2.11 to 2.15, run the following commands:

 .. code-block:: bash